kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 - While scaling up, we should pick the safest (smallest) "desiredReplicas" number during last `delaySeconds`.
 - While scaling down, we should pick the safest (largest) "desiredReplicas" number during last `delaySeconds`.

-The “stabilization window" as a result becomes an alias for the `constraints.scaleDown.delaySeconds`.
+The “Stabilization Window" as a result becomes an alias for the `constraints.scaleDown.delaySeconds`.

 [Stabilization Window]: #stabilization-window
+[Default Values]: #default-values

 #### Default Values